Floyd maps to the boundaries of relatively hyperbolic groups: Introduction

 \subsection{The structure of the paper}

 The following diagram presents the main results illustrating the reasons and dependencies.

-33pt The interpretation $\s{RH_{32}{\Rightarrow}RH_{fh}}$ was established in \cite{Ya04} for finitely generated groups.
+33pt The interpretation $\s{RH_{32}{\Rightarrow}RH_{fh}}$ for finitely generated groups follows from \cite{Ge09} and \cite{Ya04}.
 The argument of \cite{Ya04} is rather complicated and it is not clear for us whether or not the finite generability actually used.
 Anyway it uses the metrisability of the compactum which is equivalent to the assumption that the group is countable.

-In \cite{GP10} we will remove any restriction on the cardinality and in \cite{GP11} we will give a conceptually more simple proof of `$\s{RH_{32}{\Rightarrow}RH_{fh}}$' using ``quasigeodesics'' with respect to quadratic distortion functions.
-In \cite{GP09} we will study quasi-isometric maps to r.g. groups.
+In \cite{GP10} we remove any restriction on the cardinality and in \cite{GP11} we give a conceptually more simple proof of `$\s{RH_{32}{\Rightarrow}RH_{fh}}$' using ``quasigeodesics'' with respect to a quadratic distortion functions.
+In \cite{GP09} we study quasi-isometric maps to r.h. groups.

 All the three papers require the map theorem \ref{mapThrm} and the attractor sum theorem \ref{attractorSum} (for discrete groups).